 Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
 See a PCC faculty advisor prior to beginning this program.